Odesii/PortMKII/README.md

 - Interactive UI: With React and Framer Motion, the site includes dynamic interactions and animations.
 - Fast Performance: Built with Vite, so it actually loads before you lose interest.
 ## Contributions
-I would like to acknowledge the contributions and assets used.
-Please refer to the licenses in the public folder for detailed information
+I would like to acknowledge assets used.
+Please refer to the licenses in the public folder for detailed information.

 ## Contact
 Got something to say?
 Great.
 Whether it’s questions, feedback, or collaboration ideas, I'm listening... reluctantly.